matyalatte/tuw/examples/other_features/multiple/README.md

 `"gui"` can be an array of gui definitions.
 Users can select one of these definitions from the `Menu` in the executable.
 You can also use `"label"` to modify strings that are displayed in the menu bar.
+When `"label"` is not defined, `"window_name"` will be used as the GUI label.

 ![advanced](https://github.com/matyalatte/tuw/assets/69258547/956be42e-6931-4b71-ae3c-180103a93714)